tradingview/charting-library-tutorial/documentation/home.md

 # Home

-This Tutorial contains step-by-step instructions for data source integration using JS API.
+This tutorial contains step-by-step instructions for data source integration using JS API.

 ## Content